sourcery-ai-experiments/coding-crab-blog/_posts/en/2023/02/2023-02-21-setup-windows-10-without-a-microsoft-account.md

 description: How to set up the Windows 10 OS without a Microsoft Account
 date: 2023-02-21 8:35:00 +0100
 categories:
+  - Guides
+tags:
   - Operating Systems
-  - Windows
-tags:
-  - Windows
+  - OS/Windows
 ---

 In this post, you will learn how to set up Windows without a Microsoft Account (using a local account).